-From 1 April 2017, many businesses in England (including charity, public sector and not-for-profit organisations) are able to choose which company provides retail services for their water, sewerage and trade effluent, much like you can now in the energy and telecom sector.
+Since 1 April 2017, many businesses in England (including charity, public sector and not-for-profit organisations) have been able to choose which company provides retail services for their water, sewerage and trade effluent, much like you can in the energy and telecom sector.
 This is part of a Government initiative called Open Water.

 What does this mean?